kevin-labtani/React-Form-Wizard/README.md

 - react-router-dom for routing
 - react-hook-form for form creation and validation
 - little-state-machine for state management

-and bootstrap for styling
+bootstrap for styling